vishnupriya022/Disk-Management-Lab-Create-a-New-Partition-in-Windows-10/README.md

-Project Title
+### Project Title

-# Disk-Management-Lab-Create-a-New-Partition-in-Windows-10
+### Disk-Management-Lab-Create-a-New-Partition-in-Windows-10

 Hands-on IT Support Lab – Demonstrating how to manage disks in Windows 10.
-This project covers creating a new partition by shrinking an existing volume, assigning a drive letter, and formatting it with NTFS.
+This project covers creating a new partition by shrinking an existing volume, assigning a drive letter ** H **, and formatting it with NTFS.

-🎯 Purpose
+### 🎯 Purpose

-This lab demonstrates how to manage disks in Windows 10 by:
+This demonstrates how to manage disks in Windows 10 by:

 Shrinking an existing partition